gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 ```

 We can also use the `go/format` package to format our code before
-writting it.
+writing it.
 This package contains the logic used by `go fmt`.

 ## go generate

-Once we start writting tools that generate source code for our programs
+Once we start writing tools that generate source code for our programs
 two questions appear quickly: at what point in our development process do we
 generate the code? how do we keep the generated code up to date?